 Osteosarcoma most often begins in the thigh or shin bones.
 The second most common place to begin is in the upper arm bone, close to the shoulder, but it can develop in any bone in the body.
-It affects about 400 children and adolescents under the age of 20 each year, and it most commonly affects adolescents during the growth spurt.
+It affects more than 400 children and adolescents under the age of 20 each year, and it most commonly affects adolescents during the growth spurt.

 Signs and Symptoms of Osteosarcoma

 Symptoms can vary depending on the bone in which the cancer develops.
 Symptoms may include: